dneverson/PDF-HTML-Cross-Communication/README.md

 ## Getting Started

-- AdobeJS API only works in Internet Explorer
+- Communication from an embedded pdf to the browser only works in Internet Explorer
-  - This is an issue with Adobe
+  - This is an issue with Adobe AcrobatJS API
 - Comment out GE Centricity CPS Function Libraries in pdfViewer.html to avoid errors.
   - this will function both in (with proper libaries [1]) and out of Centricity.
   - Centricity CPS 12.3 or higher.